 Free Tax Preparation Help

 The IRS offers a free e-filing option called, appropriately, "Free File."
 There are two Free File options based on your income.
-You can use the "Free File Software" option in 2021 if your 2020 income was less than $72,000.
-This also includes free state return filing options.
+You can use the "Free File Software" option in 2022 if your 2021 income was less than $73,000.
+This also includes some free state return filing options.
 You can use the "Free File Fillable Forms" option if your income is greater than this.

 The Free File Software option walks you through prompts to complete your return, but the Free File Fillable Forms are more appropriate for taxpayers who already know how to prepare their own tax returns.

 The IRS offers free help preparing their tax returns for other qualifying taxpayers as well.
 IRS-certified volunteers staff both these programs and provide free basic income tax preparation.
-You might qualify for the Volunteer Income Tax Assistance (VITA) program if your 2020 income was $57,000 or less, or if you suffer rom a disability or your ability to speak English is limited.
+You might qualify for the Volunteer Income Tax Assistance (VITA) program if your 2021 income was $58,000 or less, or if you suffer from a disability or your ability to speak English is limited.

 The Tax Counseling for the Elderly (TCE) program is geared toward taxpayers who are 60 years of age and older, with specialties in pension- and retirement-related questions that senior citizens face.
 But you may also qualify for this program if you're not yet a senior citizen.